 How to defog a watch lens

-Here we have a few very simple methods to remove condensation in a watch, which have been used by many others in a similar situation, without causing any damage to the watch.
+Here we have a few very simple methods and procedures to remove condensation in a watch, which have been used by many others in a similar situation, without causing any damage to the watch.
 Try out one of these methods and, in no time at all, your watch will be looking as good as new.

 The rice bed

 Ever been on a night out and dropped your phone in a puddle, a drink or a toilet?
 Remember when everyone told you to leave your phone in a bowl of rice overnight?
 Well, they were right!
 Just as it’s helped to save hundreds, if not, thousands of phones over time, a bed of rice can help to remove condensation from a watch.

 Simply remove the crown and leave your watch on a bed of rice and in a container overnight or slightly longer, before checking the watch face in the morning to see if the moisture has been absorbed.

 Top tip: Silica gel sachets work just as well in removing condensation in a watch.
 Follow the same method, but replace the rice with a couple of sachets of silica gel instead.

 On warmer days, you may be able to use sunlight to evaporate the condensation and defog your watch.
 Wipe over the outside of the watch to remove any excess liquid, then lie the watch, face and crystal directed upwards, in a position where the sunlight can warm it.
 Whether that’s in your garden on a dry day, or on a windowsill indoors, it’s entirely up to you.

 Top tip: If you are able to remove the back of the watch before drying it out with the sunlight, this method would be more effective in removing the condensation.
 Remove the back and position it in direct sunlight, this time with the watch face and crystal on the cloth and the back facing upwards.